DennisSoemers/PAPER/README.md

 - The SKSE authors for [SKSE](http://skse.silverlock.org/).
 - Meh321 for [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
 - powerof3 for various (MIT-licensed) SKSE plugins that I used as example code, in particular [Papyrus Extender SSE](https://github.com/powerof3/PapyrusExtenderSSE).
+- Nightfallstorm for pointing me to the `SendAndRelayEvent()` function.

 ## Disclaimer